 - Statute of Limitations for Breach of Contract: 15 years

 Kentucky Non-Compete Limitations:

 Kentucky courts routinely uphold time limitations varying from six months to two years.
 If an employer can show a unique situation or interest, a longer duration might be justified.

 Geographical limitations must not be unlimited in scope.
-Generally, wider geographical limitations are harder to justify.
 A non-solicitation agreement, preventing the use of customer lists or solicitation of customers, can be geographically unlimited.
+Generally, broader geographical limitations are harder to justify.

 Kentucky courts have ruled that non-compete agreements are assignable.
-That means that when an existing business is sold, the purchaser of the business also acquires the non-compete agreements entered into by the employees of the business.
+That means that when an existing business is sold, the purchaser also acquires the non-compete agreements entered into by the business employees.

-Non-compete agreements entered into at the time an employee begins employment are deemed to have sufficient consideration through the actual start of employment.
+Non-compete agreements entered into when an employee begins employment are deemed to have sufficient consideration through the actual start of employment.
 If an employer wishes to impose a non-compete agreement on an employee after the start of employment, some additional consideration other than continued employment is necessary.
-This consideration could take the form of additional training, improved benefits, cash or monetary compensation, promotion, or a promise of job protection.
+This consideration could include additional training, improved benefits, cash or monetary compensation, promotion, or a promise of job protection.

 Kentucky Non-Compete Agreement Sample

 This example of a Kentucky non-compete agreement will let you draft up-to-date agreements for your business clearly, and inexpensively.